Anchors Aweigh! Sail for Optimal Unified Multi-Modal Representations: Introduction

 \section{Introduction}

 Multi-modal alignment is defined as identifying and exploiting relationships and correspondences between multiple modalities (e.g., text, image, audio) viewing common phenomena to establish meaningful connections between their representations~\citep{baltruvsaitis2018multimodal_survey}.
-A common approach is learning a shared embedding space~\cite{Tu2022,girdhar2023imagebind,liang2024factorized,zhu2024languagebind}, which aims to project data from multiple modalities into a common embedding space by clustering similar items together for direct comparison and linkage.
+A common approach is learning a shared embedding space~\citep{Tu2022,girdhar2023imagebind,liang2024factorized,zhu2024languagebind}, which aims to project data from multiple modalities into a common embedding space by clustering similar items together for direct comparison and linkage.
 This approach leverages well-trained single-modal embeddings, aligning them with auxiliary objective functions like contrastive loss~\citep{oord2018representation} or triplet loss \citep{schroff2015facenet} to minimize distances between similar items and maximize distances between dissimilar ones across modalities.

 Instead of training separate models for each modality, ImageBind \citep{girdhar2023imagebind} pairs \textbf{images} with other modalities and projects them into a common image embedding space.
-Similarly, \citet{zhu2024languagebind} shows that pairing \textbf{texts} with other modalities (LanguageBind) improves cross-modal retrieval performance when language serves as the anchor modality.
+Similarly, \citep{zhu2024languagebind} shows that pairing \textbf{texts} with other modalities (LanguageBind) improves cross-modal retrieval performance when language serves as the anchor modality.
 This approach has inspired various ``-Bind'' methods tailored to align different modalities for specific domains, such as molecular modeling \citep{molbind}, medical imaging \citep{medbind}, brain signals \citep{neurobind}, and music selection for videos \citep{mvbind}.
 These models commonly use image or text as the \textbf{anchor embedding} due to the abundance of data, with other modalities projected into this anchor~representation.

-We define the aforementioned approaches as \textbf{Fixed Anchor Bind} (\fanamex) methods, where the embedding space of the primary anchor modality remains fixed during the alignment process.
-Many ``-Bind'' approaches maximize mutual information $I(\Zm_1; \Zm_i)$ between the representation $\Zm_1$ of the anchor modality and the representations $\Zm_i,i\in\{2,\cdots,M\}$ of other modalities.
-Although these approaches are practically useful and widely adopted in learning unified multi-modal representation, they have limitations, as demonstrated through theory and experiment in this paper.
+We refer to these approaches as \textbf{Fixed Anchor Bind} (\fanamex) methods, where the primary anchor modality’s embedding space is held fixed while aligning others.
+Many “-Bind’’ methods maximize mutual information $I(\Zm_1;\Zm_i)$ between the anchor representation $\Zm_1$ and each non-anchor $\Zm_i$ for $i\in{2,\ldots,M}$.
+Despite their practical appeal for unified multimodal representations, we show, both theoretically and empirically, that they have important limitations.